Vogelmensch/scanner/paper/scanner-paper.typ

 = The chunk property's relevance <analysis>

 We have seen in @iterate that we need to resort to exhaustive search for some inputs.
 Our naive approach has a worst-case time-complexity of $cal(O)(2^(m times n))$.
-To research the quality of our algorithm, we want to quantify the fraction of all inputs that can be solved in sub-exponential time, meaning, without relying on exhaustive search at such extense that the runtime exceeds a certain threshold.
+To research the quality of our algorithm, we want to quantify the fraction of inputs that can be solved in sub-exponential time, meaning, without relying on exhaustive search at such extense that the runtime exceeds a certain threshold.

 We approached this question experimentally.
 This chapter describes this experiment's setup and presents and discusses its results.